Laravel-Backpack/docs/4.1/crud-operation-reorder.md

 <a name="about"></a>
 ## About

-This operation allows your admins to reoder & nest entries.
+This operation allows your admins to reorder & nest entries.

 ![CRUD Reorder Operation](https://backpackforlaravel.com/uploads/docs-4-0/operations/reorder.png)